-Appendix B:
+Appendix B: Overview of Regional Influence

-Overview of Regional Influence
+Appendix B: Overview of Regional Influence | 117

 Appendix B

 Overview of Regional Influence

 Richmond Parkway is an important transportation corridor in the San Francisco Bay Area with state and national significance for commerce.
 The Parkway facilitates access to the Port of Richmond, railroads, distribution centers, and a multitude of other regional utilities, establishing physical connections that enable services well beyond the local area.